-Agency / Permit / Expiration Special Conditions Report Due Date S .
-1.6 To the extent that any provisions of this Agreement provide for activities that require the Permittee to traverse another owner's property, such provisions are agreed to with the understanding that the Permittee possesses the legal right to so traverse.
+Agency / Permit / Expiration Special Conditions Report Due Date 1.6 To the extent that any provisions of this Agreement provide for activities that require the Permittee to traverse another owner's property, such provisions are agreed to with the understanding that the Permittee possesses the legal right to so traverse.
 In the absence of such right, any such provision is void.
 1.7 If, in the opinion of the DFG, conditions arise, or change, in such a manner as to be considered deleterious to the stream or wildlife, operations shall cease until corrective measures approved by the DFG are taken.
 2. Avoidance and Minimization Measures To avoid or minimize adverse impacts to fish and wildlife resources identified above, Permittee shall implement each measure listed below.
 2.1 In each year that this Agreement is in effect, the Permittee shall provide DFG with an annual lagoon outlet channel adaptive management plan by April 15.
 2.2 No excavation of the lagoon outlet channel may occur until DFG has reviewed and approved the annual lagoon outlet channel adaptive management plan.
 DFG shall provide written comments or approval by May 15 of each year this agreement is in effect.
-2.3 The project site has been identified as an area that is potentially inhabited by steelhead trout (Federal Threatened), chinook salmon (Federal Threatened), chinook salmon (Federal Threatened), chinook salmon (Federal Threatened), chinook salmon (Gederal Threatened), chinook salmon (- species are observed within the project site or immediate surroundings, these areas will be avoided until the animal(s) has (have) vacated the area, and/or the animal(s) have been relocated out of the project area by a qualified biologist, upon approval by the regulatory agencies.
-In addition, the site will be surveyed
+2.3 The project site has been identified as an area that is potentially inhabited by steelhead trout (Federal Threatened), chinook salmon (Federal Threatened), chois almon (Federal Instance), and green sturgeon (Federal Threatened).
+This agreement does not authorize the take, or incidental take of any State or Federal listed threatened or endangered listed species.
+The Permittee is required, as prescribed in the state or federal endangered species acts, to consult with the appropriate agency prior to commencement of the project.
+Any unauthorized take of such listed species may result in prosecution.
+2.4 To avoid impacts on aquatic and terrestrial species within the immediate work area, prior to implementation of an outlet channel, a qualified biologist will conduct a preconstruction survey to ensure no special-status species are occupying the site.
+If special-status species are no eccupying the site.
+If Date